Hamedhoorijani/CatchyCFDEM-2026/README.md

 # README for catchyCFDEM
-catchyFOAM: Laurien Vandewalle, August 2020 catchyCFDEM-v1.0 : Florian Wéry (), January 2024
+catchyFOAM: Laurien Vandewalle, August 2020 catchyCFDEM-v1.0: Florian Wéry, January 2024

-This is an adapted version of the original catchyCFDEM (catchyCFDEM (CATCHY = CATalytic CHemistrY) is an extension of the catchyFOAM framework) directory, authored by Hamed Hoorijani.
-Up to date installation instructions to be written.
+This is an adapted version of the original catchyCFDEM directory. catchyCFDEM (CATCHY = CATalytic CHemistrY) is an extension of the catchyFOAM framework.
+This adapted version was authored by Hamed Hoorijani.
+Up-to-date installation instructions will be added.

-This update includes the dynamic particle electric conduction and joule heating within electrified particulate systems by integerating search algorithms within the previously released version of catchyCFDEM by Florian Wery.
+This update incorporates dynamic particle electric conduction and Joule heating for electrified particulate systems by integrating search algorithms into the previously released version of catchyCFDEM by Florian Wéry.

 ## Installation prerequisites
 catchyFOAM (CATCHY = CATalytic CHemistrY) provides a set of OpenFOAM libraries, solvers and utilities for problems involving heterogeneous catalytic chemistry.<br/><br/>